htrajan/ht-drawsteel/Abilities/Fury/3-Rage Abilities/Stab Me So I Can Pull Myself Closer To You.md

 name_raw: Stab Me So I Can Pull Myself Closer To You
 name: Stab Me So I Can Pull Myself Closer To You
 cost: 3 Rage
-type: ..
+type: abilities
-subtype: data-rules-md
+subtype: fury
-kind: abilities
+kind: 3-rage abilities
 keywords: Attack, Melee, Weapon
 keyword_list:
   - Attack